durrantlab/autogrow4/tutorial/TUTORIAL.md

 We provide a script to check complementary and Reaction libraries molecule libraries at: `/autogrow4/accessory_scripts/test_complementary_mol_library.py`

-A tutorial is provided in the Utility Scripts section of this document
+A tutorial is provided in the Accessory Scripts section of this document

 If using this you will need three pieces of information each explained below: